Andrew Dall

-Andrew Keith Dall (born 22 July 1977) is a rugby union former player and coach who gained one cap with Scotland in 2003.
+Andrew Keith Dall (born 22 July 1977) is a Scottish rugby union player and coach who gained one cap with Scotland in 2003.

-Background
+Biography

 Dall was born on 22 July 1977 in Edinburgh, Scotland.
 He was a school international and played for Heriot's FP.

-In 2001 he joined Edinburgh Rugby.
+In 2001, he joined Edinburgh Rugby.
 His release from Edinburgh was announced in August 2004.

 He moved to Gala as player-coach but having just been promoted BT Premiership 1, the club were relegated the following season.
 In 2005 he signed for Heriots again.

-International career

-In May 2003 he was selected for 2003 Scotland rugby union tour of South Africa.
+In May 2003, he was selected for 2003 Scotland rugby union tour of South Africa.

 He gained a full international cap when he came on as a replacement against Wales at the Millennium Stadium in Cardiff on 30 August 2003.